Biography and autobiography: How to write a bestseller

 • Elon Musk (2015) by Ashlee Vance provides insights into the entrepreneur’s ambitious ventures.
 It sold 2 million+ copies.

-• Hamilton by Ron Chernow delves into the life of America’s Founding Father, Alexander Hamilton.
+• Hamilton by Ron Chernow explains the life of America’s Founding Father, Alexander Hamilton.
 It sold 1 million+ copies, according to Penguin Random House data.

 Biography of Steve Jobs by Walter Isaacson